lvlivins/lvlivins/README.md

 </div>

 <p>👩‍💻I'm an HR manager in an EDTech company, but i want to rebrand myself for an IT field to become a front-end developer.
-<br>🌱 Currently I'm learning primary information on front-end development, such as HTML, CSS, JS & many others...</p>
+<br>🌱 Currently I'm learning primary information on front-end development, such as HTML, CSS, JS & many others.</p>
+<p>Catch up soon......</p>

 <h3 align="left" class="heading-element" dir="auto">🛠️ Skills to be mastered</h3>
 <p>